Second French Empire: Overseas empire

 Napoleon III doubled the area of the French overseas Empire; he established French rule in New Caledonia, and Cochinchina, established a protectorate in Cambodia (1863); and colonised parts of Africa.
 He joined Britain in sending an army to China during the Second Opium War and the Taiping Rebellion (1860), but French ventures failed to establish influence in Japan (1867) and Korea (1866).

 To carry out his new overseas projects, Napoleon III created a new Ministry of the Navy and the Colonies, and appointed an energetic minister, Prosper, Marquis of Chasseloup-Laubat, to head it.
 A key part of the enterprise was the modernisation of the French Navy; he began the construction of fifteen powerful screw steamers; and a fleet of steam powered troop transports.
 The French Navy became the second most powerful in the world, after Britain's.
 He also created a new force of colonial troops, including elite units of naval infantry, Zouaves, the Chasseurs d'Afrique, and Algerian sharpshooters, and he expanded the Foreign Legion, which had been founded in 1831 and fought well in the Crimea, Italy and Mexico.
 French overseas territories had tripled in area; in 1870 they covered almost a million square kilometres, and controlled nearly five million inhabitants.
-While soldiers, administrators, businessmen and missionaries came and left, very few Frenchmen permanently settled in the colonies, apart from some in Algeria.
+While soldiers, administrators, businessmen and missionaries came and left, very few Frenchmen permanently settled in the colonies, except in Algeria.
 The colonial trade reached 600 million francs, but the profits were overwhelmed by the expenses.
 However, a major goal was the 'Mission civilisatrice', the mission to spread French culture, language and religion, and this proved successful.

-The empire's end
+Downfall

 The rise of the neighbouring state of Prussia during the 1860s threatened French supremacy in western Europe.
 Napoleon, growing steadily weaker in body and mind, badly mishandled the situation, and eventually found himself in a war without allies.
 Britain was afraid of French militarism and refused to help.
 Russia was highly annoyed about French interference in supporting Polish rebels in the 1863 uprising.
 Napoleon had given strong support to Italy, but refused the demand for Rome, and kept French troops in Rome to protect the pope from the new Italian government, thus leading to Italian refusal to help.
 The United States remained alienated because of the fiasco in Mexico.
 Napoleon did not know what he wanted or what to do, but the reverse was true for Prussian Prime Minister Otto von Bismarck, who planned to create a great new German nation, based on Prussian power, as well as resurgent German nationalism based on the systematic humiliation of France.
 After seeing the defeat of Austria, the Emperor demanded a conscription law.
-The parliament disagreed, claiming professionals will be always the better option, and outvoted, he backed down.
+The parliament disagreed, maintaining that professionals would be always the better option, and outvoted, he backed down.